General Data Protection Regulation

 The GDPR relates to human subjects research by:

-- Establishing the circumstances under which it is lawful to collect, use, disclose, transfer, destroy, or otherwise process identifiable research data that are covered by GDPR and the circumstances under which it is lawful to transfer research data outsde of the EU/EEA.
+- Establishing the circumstances under which it is lawful to collect, use, disclose, transfer, destroy, or otherwise process identifiable research data that are covered by GDPR and the circumstances under which it is lawful to transfer research data outsde of the EU/EEA/UK.

 - Establishing certain rights of research subjects over their data, including rights to access, amendment, and erasure.